yakostro/eagle_game/GDD.md

 ## Instantiation
 - Make one spawner for all obstacles (fish is not an obstacle)
 - Obstacle spawns once in a while (make export var)
-- Placed on the right side of the screen outside the screen and
+- Placed on the right side of the screen outside the screen
 - Moves to the left with the speed of an eagle (use the same 'eagle/world speed' variable for all moving obstacles)
 - At some obstacles could be spawn a nest